mml555/jewgo-app/README.md

 A modern, mobile-first web application for discovering kosher restaurants, bakeries, and grocery stores in your area.

+**🚀 Latest Update: Configured for Cloudflare Pages deployment with fixed dependencies (2025-07-29)**

 ## 🌟 Features

 - **Restaurant Discovery**: Find kosher restaurants, bakeries, and grocery stores